Staff & Partners Senior Fellow & Principal Facilitator

 707 823 6111 x110

-Joseph is President and Principal Facilitator of our organization.
-Since joining the organization in 2001, he has leveraged his decades of organizational development, facilitation, and social change skills to grow Ag Innovations into a nationally-recognized organization that works to cultivate the ideas and actions needed for healthy farms, communities, and ecosystems.
-In April of 2018, he is handing the reins of Ag Innovations over to the next generation and moving into a newly created senior fellow role.
+Joseph joined Ag Innovations in 2001 and since that time, he has leveraged his organizational development, facilitation, and social change skills to grow Ag Innovations into a trusted and respected organization that works to cultivate the ideas and actions needed for healthy farms, communities, and ecosystems.
+He served as president of Ag Innovations from 2006 to 2018 and now, in his senior fellow role, is focused on further developing our collaboration methodology and our work supporting the implementation of the Sustainable Groundwater Management Act in California.

 Originally trained as an economist, Joseph has taught Environmental Economics at New College of California and History of Economic Thought at University of Rhode Island.
 This training lent itself well to Joseph’s early business career focused on marketing, management, and conference development which he continues to apply today.
 In addition, he is an experienced nonprofit organization manager, having spent seven years as executive director of Resources for Creativity, an organization that trained group facilitators.
 He also holds a MA in Psychology with an Organization Development focus from Sonoma State University; he uses this knowledge extensively in his facilitation and social change work.